Dec 14, 2010

 ROBERT: Good, good, good, good, good.

-STEVE STROGATZ: And, let's say the other program is the Lucifer program, which, no matter what, always is bad.
+STEVE STROGATZ: That's right.
+And let's say the other program is the Lucifer program, which no matter what, always is bad.

 JAD: Okay, these are your two extremes, says Steve.